Local Grammar-Based Coding Revisited: Minimal codes

-where $R_i\le m$, $r_i>m$, and $l,l'<k$.
-A dictionary grammar is called a block grammar if it is a $k$-block grammar for a certain $k$. \end{definition} Such block grammars were considered by Neuhoff and Shields \cite{NeuhoffShields98}.
-They used them to construct a certain strongly universal minimal block code which does not apply the local grammar encoder defined in the previous section.
+In \cite{Debowski07c, Debowski11b}, we proved that proper codes $B^{\mathcal{G}}_\psi$, $B^{\mathcal{F}}_\psi$, and $B^{\mathcal{B}}_\psi$ are universal for stationary ergodic processes with a strictly positive entropy rate.
+Block grammars were also considered by Neuhoff and Shields \cite{NeuhoffShields98}.
+They used them to construct a certain universal minimal block code which does not apply the local grammar encoder.